Chalwk/JeriCraftDocs/MINECRAFT/about-the-server/About.md

 ## 📚 Guides

-Our guides are designed to help players navigate and enjoy the unique features of JeriCraft.
+Our guides are designed to help players navigate and enjoy the unique features of JeriCraft.<br>
 Here’s a quick overview of some of the available guides:

 - 📢 [AuctionHouse](/MINECRAFT/guides/AuctionHouse.md): Discover how to buy and sell items using the AuctionHouse plugin.
 - 🛍️ [ChestShop](/MINECRAFT/guides/ChestShop.md): Learn how to create and manage shops using the ChestShop plugin.